jmknec/reactive-minds/README.md

 ### APIs

-- No external APIs will be used
+- No external APIs will be used.
+An API will be created for this project.

 ### Sitemap